TBMoonwalker/pcs_tracker/readme.md

 # Pancake Swap Crypto Terminal Tracker
 This tracker is based on Python and should run on Linux, Windows and OSX (tested).
 It gives you useful information about your Tokens bought on Pancakeswap.
+For example:
+- Actual value of the token (calculated directly over BSCScan)
+- Amount of your tokens (gathered through your wallet information)
+- Additional token count (will be added to the token amount as well) - for tokens which have the Tokenomics included
+- Actual balance based on the price and the total amount of your tokens
+- Profit of your investment
+- Percentual changes based on the initial timestamp of the tracker start (will be saved in a sqlite database on your filesystem)

 ![screenshot](screenshot.png)